davidbolet/TDD_Course/Sessions/Sesion07_BookService_Solid/README.md

 - Use constructor injection for dependencies
 - Split validation or logic where they should be
 - Make it configurable
-- (Optional) Create a OrderService to order books
+- (Optional) Create OrderController, OrderService and OrderRepository to order books
 =======

 ### 🧪 Testing Tasks